 On the day of the procedure, please have a responsible adult drive to and from the office.
 After administering the agreed upon anesthesia, the surgeon will carefully remove the wisdom teeth and suture the gums at the surgical site.
 The number and position of the third molars in the mouth will often determine how long the surgery will take.
 The first few days of recovery following the procedure will be the most involved, but patients can expect gradual positive improvement as the week progresses.

 Wisdom Teeth Removal in Salinas, CA

 At MOSA Oral Maxillofacial & Dental Implant Surgery, we prioritize your oral health and recommend early removal of wisdom teeth to avoid complications before they arise.
-Drs.
-Lewis and Lloyd remove wisdom teeth routinely in their practice in Salinas, CA, and treat patients of all ages, including young children and teens.
+Dr. Lewis, Dr. Lloyd, and Dr. LaMothe remove wisdom teeth routinely in their practice in Salinas, CA, and treat patients of all ages, including young children and teens.
 If a general dentist has identified wisdom teeth in your mouth, or you are experiencing pain or discomfort near the back of your mouth, we encourage you to schedule an initial consultation.

 Stem Cell Banking at MOSA Oral Maxillofacial & Dental Implant Surgery

 Do you want to experience every possible benefit from your child’s wisdom teeth extraction?
 If you bank the stem cells stored in wisdom teeth, you can give yourself peace of mind when it comes to health issues in the future.
 With Stemodontics™, your wisdom teeth will be there when specialized cells in your body need to be replaced.
 Take a bet on your future health and talk to your team of dental professionals about banking stem cells today!